 Good Morning DINKS!
 I am happy to say that I do not have any expensive bad habits; I don’t drink and I don’t do any illegal or legal substances.
 I am a reformed spend-a-holic, and I am happy to say that now I enjoy spending less and saving more.

 One of my personal vices is Reality TV.
 I love watching Survivor on CBS and I really love watching Storage Wars on A&E. I recently watched a show on A&E called Intervention.
 I know that this show has been on TV for a while, but I have never actually watched an episode.
 I don’t really enjoy watching Reality TV Shows about people’s bad habits and addictions because it makes me sad to see that they are ruining their lives by choice.
-There are so many diseases in this world that we cannot control or cure; I don’t know why someone would willingly drink alcohol excessively or inject themselves with illegal drugs by choice.
+There are so many diseases in this world that we cannot control or cure; I don’t know why someone would willingly drink alcohol excessively or inject themselves with illegal drugs by choice, but they should consider alcohol and drug abuse help.

 I recently had my own personal encounter with crazy alcoholics when I was physically attacked by my Evil Step Mother, but that is a whole other story and it is beside the point.
 A few weeks ago I finally decided to watch an episode of Intervention on A&E and I couldn’t believe what I saw.
 Bad Habits not only ruin families, they also ruin finances.